MileHacker Logo

 • Encounter wildlife at the Bronx Zoo.

-• Taste authentic Italian food on Arthur Avenue.
+• Taste authentic Italian cuisine on Arthur Avenue.

 Authentic New York

 This guide investigates The Bronx, providing practical insights to make your trip smooth and rewarding.
-It removes the guesswork, letting you concentrate on the exploration and excitement of visiting this outstanding part of New York City.
+It removes the guesswork, letting you concentrate on the exploration and excitement of visiting this extraordinary part of The Big Apple.

 Whether you seek cultural immersion, outdoor adventure, or culinary delights, The Bronx greets you with open arms and a story around every corner.